eadissu/invite-manager/README.md

 # Solace* Event Manager

 Being a creative collective and all, Solace needs digital invitations that reflect our aesthetic and vision.
 The Solace Event Manager is a project that can allow for an elective, customizable invitee experience while handling and managing rsvp data.
-I also need projects for my UI/UX portfolio <3
+I also need projects for my front end dev portfolio <3

 ## Installation